fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Yusuf did not tell his brothers his dream, unlike in the version relayed in the Hebrew Bible, but their dislike of him was already too strong to subdue. Ṭabari demonstrates this by adding that they said to each other, "verily Yusuf and his brother (Benjamin) are dearer to our father than we are, though we may be a troop ('usbah).
 By usbah they meant a group, for they were ten in number.
 They said, "Our father is plainly in a state of aberration.

-Yusuf was known, in addition for being very handsome, to be of gentle temperament.
+Yusuf ﷺ   was known, in addition for being very handsome, to be of gentle temperament.
 He was respectful, kind and considerate.
 His brother Benjamin was equally pleasant and both were from the same mother, Rachel.
 From a hadith (narration):

 Narrated Abu Huraira 🐈:
 > Some people asked the Prophet ﷺ  : "Who is the most honorable amongst the people?"
 He replied, "The most honorable among them is the one who is the most Allah-fearing."
 They said, "O Prophet of Allah!
 We do not ask about this."
 He said, "Then the most honorable person is Yusuf, Nabiyyullah (Prophet of Allah), the son of a Nabiyyillah, the son of a Nabiyyillah, the son of Khalilillah (Friend of Allah)."
-> — Sahih al-Bukhari collected by Muhammad al-Bukhari
+> Sahih al-Bukhari collected by Muhammad al-Bukhari

 ### Plot against Yusuf